 This is a simple site showcasing Rachael Haupt design work.

 Before completing her study Rachael was snapped up by Neil Scanlan for Fox Studios.
-After working at the top of the SFX industry with Neil and also beside the famous Corbold brothers on films such as Gladiator at Levesdan Studios London, Rachael sensed a change in the air as VFX and CGI began to escalate.
+After working at the top of the SFX and animatronics industry with Neil and beside the famous Corbould brothers on films such as Gladiator at Leavesden Studios London, Rachael sensed a change in the air as the use of VFX and CGI began.

 Making a switch to digital FX came easily to Rachael and she continued her design career at MPC Soho London, on films such as Tomb Raider, Troy, and the Harry Potter films.

-Roles included matte painting, concept art, creature design and look dev.
+Roles included matte painting, concept art, creature design and look dev, concept art and design.

 Accelerating her career again Rachael then moved to the world class Weta Digital VFX studio in Wellington NZ to work for industry legend Joe Letteri on films such as IRobot, starring Will Smith and Peter Jacksons King Kong.